RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Destiny is a useful fiction

 I believe in destiny.
 It's a useful fiction that propels you forward.
 Humans have an agency bias that overattributes things to individual willpower rather than random events.
-I exploit this fiction as it pushes me to work harder: because *I'm* the one who is meant to succeed and I will succeed - and I actually believe in this crap.
-Does this contradict with chasing truth?
-Yes, in the sense I believe I am destined to chase it.
+I exploit this fiction as it pushes me to work harder.

 ### One life, make it count.